 Statement 13: Organic pesticides are not properly regulated/tested for safety

-Organic pesticides are also regulated by the EPA and they require a safety finding just like conventional pesticides.
+Organic pesticides are also regulated by the EPA, often through an expediated process, but they require a safety finding just like conventional pesticides.
 The USDA determines what pesticides can be used in organic farming.

 Statement 14: Formulated pesticide products and inert ingredients are not tested by the EPA